sap-tutorials/Tutorials/tutorials/luigi-app-react/luigi-app-react.md

   - `icon` - a SAP icon shown next to the label
   - `viewUrl`- the URL of your micro-frontend

-1. Copy and paste this to `luigi-config.js`:
+1. Go to the file `luigi-config.es6.js`.
+This is where you can find the Luigi configuration.
+Copy and paste this to :

     ```JavaScript
     Luigi.setConfig({